Hadokane/CCI_PP4_Radicool_Store/README.md

 This follows the same reasoning and principles as the above two sections.

-The added benefit of a **Featured Item** is that this is the only item directly purchaseable* from the home page.
-Driving user interactions, wish list additions and sales for a specific item inline with site goals.
+The added benefit of a **Featured Item** is that this is the only item directly purchasable* from the home page.
+Driving user interactions, wish list additions and sales for a specific item in line with site goals.
 Improving interactions for the user and driving sales for Brand Accounts.

 *(addable to cart)